priscian/flowpipe/README.md

 ### Header material

-This is a code that's common to all *flowpipe* analyses.
+This is code that's common to all *flowpipe* analyses.

 ```r
 ## source("./kimball-&al-2018.R", keep.source = FALSE)